whai362/PVT/README.md

 # Updates
 - (21/06/2020) Code of PVTv2 is released!
-PVTv2 has stronger classification/detection performance than Swin.
+PVTv2 largely improves PVTv1 and also being better than Swin Transformer on ImageNet-1K.
+Paper will be released recently.

 # Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions